 The DLCC, unlike a typical building, has multiple sources of water serving the needs of the building and its occupants.
 The DLCC uses municipal water, filtered aquifer water, and recycled wastewater.
-In 2020, 37% of the water used at the DLCC was municipal water, 27% was from the aquifer, and 36% was reclaimed wastewater from the on-site wastewater treatment plant.
+In 2021, 57% of the water used at the DLCC was municipal water and 43% was from the aquifer.
 Figure 1 shows the end uses of the total water usage at the DLCC.

 All plumbing fixtures and fittings meet plumbing code requirements that align with LEED standards.
-Fixtures in all restroom facilities are equipped with sensor controls and aerating faucets.
+Fixtures in all restroom facilities are equipped with sensor controls.